 Zeiss Batis 40mm f/2 CF – Lens Review

 Zeiss’ Batis range has proved a popular line for Sony E-Mount users.
 The prime lenses complement the E-Mount mirrorless cameras well.
 Prioritising weight saving over fast apertures to keep the body and lens light and nicely balanced.
 Many of the fast Sony primes suffer from being too front heavy.
-Each Batis lens has also been the first native E-Mount option for it’s focal length on release.
+Zeiss have been the leading manufacturer for E-Mount glass, with each Batis lens being the first native E-Mount option for it’s focal length on release.

-After the 85mm f/1.8 & 25mm f/2 lenses introduced the new line in April 2015, the 18mm f/2.8 came along a year later with the 135mm f/2.8 following a year after that.
+The 85mm f/1.8 & 25mm f/2 lenses introduced the new Zeiss line in April 2015.
+The 18mm f/2.8 came along a year later, with the 135mm f/2.8 following a year after that.
 Although the range spread from 18mm to 135mm there was a glaring gap between the 25mm and 85mm options that remained for some time.
-There was a bit of speculation as to what lens would come along to fill that gap or weather or not the Batis line would be added to at all.
+There was a bit of speculation as to what lens would come along to fill that gap and even weather or not the Batis line would be added to at all.

 Zeiss finally announced the 5th member of the Batis family in the summer of 2018.
-Many had expected a 50mm and some of us hoped the E-Mount system would finally get it’s first 35mm f/1.8 lens.
+Many had expected a 50mm and some of us hoped the E-Mount system would finally get it’s first 35mm f/1.8 lens (the new Sony f/1.8 still being a year away from being announced at this point).
 So it was a bit of a surprise to everyone to find they’d opted for a 40mm focal length.

-40mm is not a commonly used prime focal length and with it’s close focusing ability with only a 1:3.3 magnification (so not a true macro lens) it was difficult to see who this lens was being aimed at.
+While their are some vintage 40mm primes, it’s not a commonly used prime focal length these days and with it’s close focusing ability feature only offering 1:3.3 magnification (so not a true macro lens) it was difficult to see who this lens was being aimed at.

 I’m not a technically-minded photographer, and I have done no lab style testing, but below are a few thoughts on the specifications of the Zeiss Batis 40mm CF after 19 weddings and 8 months of real-world use.